fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 	// +required
 	Interval metav1.Duration `json:"interval"`

+	// The interval at which to retry a previously failed reconciliation.
+	// When not specified, it defaults to the Interval value.
+	// +optional
+	RetryInterval *metav1.Duration `json:"retryInterval,omitempty"`

 	// The KubeConfig for reconciling the Kustomization on a remote cluster.
 	// When specified, KubeConfig takes precedence over ServiceAccountName.
 	// +optional